seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 1/what I learned from the work.md

 we had meeting almost every day.. engineers from kernel, system, application framework, uifw, home framework game home application, they discussed with very detailed log.

-we did it for 2 month, but not so much improvement we could get.
-I was the host in that meeting like toastmaster and with master Kim in background, we updated more than 100 packages to improve the performance.
+we did it for 2 month, although we made big progress for the first boot performance, I was still worried until the end if it could be good enough to the user.
+I was the host in that meeting like toastmaster and with master Kim in background, we updated more than dozens of packages to improve the performance.

 3 preceding testing, 2 OTN process we went through in 1 and 6 months.